Salesforce backup and recovery best practices for a reliable recovery process

 The sooner you spot an error, the quicker it can be resolved and business operations can continue.
 If a team isn’t actively monitoring for unexpected changes to their data, incidents can go unnoticed for long periods of time.
 However you’re backing up your data, monitoring for unusual changes is the best way to spot a data loss quickly.

-You can set configurable smart alerts in Salesforce, to keep an eye on critical objects.
+• Set configurable smart alerts in Gearset to keep an eye on critical objects.
 The alert threshold is completely customizable, letting you choose how many records would be an unusual level of change in your org.
 Your backup dashboard also makes it obvious when there’s been a spike in removed data that looks a little suspicious and will need investigating.
+Intuitive monitoring and recovery processes matter under pressure — the simpler the workflow, the faster you can respond.

 Screenshot: Gearset comparison highlights changed, new, and deleted metadata